 This command returns a list of all available remote control commands.

-<Commands> String containing all available remote control commands.

-Example: //Return the syntax of all available commands
+Return values: <commands></commands> String containing all available remote control commands.
+Example: //Return the syntax of all available commands SYST:HELP:HEAD?
+Usage: Query only

-SYST: HELP: HEAD?

 SYSTem:HELP:SYNTax?

 This command returns the full syntax of the specified command.